tiberiusbrown/SpritesABC/README.md

 - Otherwise, use `SpritesABC::drawFX` as a general purpose method.
   - The `image` parameter should point to FX data in `Sprites::drawOverwrite` or `Sprites::drawPlusMask` format.

+## Performance and Design Notes

+- `SpritesABC` methods require sprite height to be a multiple of eight pixels (this is more restrictive than `Sprites`/`SpritesB` methods or `FX::drawBitmap`).
+- For `SpritesABC::drawFX`, the width and height should be encoded in the sprite data as single byte values, as in sprites encoded for `Sprites`/`SpritesB`/`SpritesU`.
+- `SpritesABC::drawSizedFX` and `SpritesABC::drawBasicFX` are to be preferred to `SpritesABC::drawFX` when possible.
+The latter requires an additional seek to retrieve the sprite dimensions, which costs around 100-150 additional cycles per call.
+- SpritesABC routines support only FX sprites, not `PROGMEM` sprites, and the setup and clipping calculations for sprite drawing are intermixed with the initial FX seek.
+- In most cases SpritesABC uses a [17-cycle SPI receive-only loop](https://community.arduboy.com/t/avr-spi-musings/11949/13) to stream sprite data from the flash chip.
+- Like SpritesU, SpritesABC does not perform an FX reseek every eight rows of pixels unless necessary due to clipping.
+- `Sprites::drawPlusMask` contains an optimization for when the y-coordinate is a multiple of eight, and is faster than SpritesABC in this case.
+This optimization is not present in SpritesU and is not feasible for FX sprites where the SPI transfer rate is a performance limiter.

 ## Performance Benchmarks

 The numbers in the following tables are cycles, counted by [Ardens](https://github.com/tiberiusbrown/Ardens) using `break` instructions to denote the beginning and end of the measured section ([benchmark code](https://github.com/tiberiusbrown/Ardens/tree/master/bench/cycles/sprites_cycles)).